 Comparing the origin of the Dixie Fire from sources like the San Francisco Chronicle, Google Maps, and the map provided by PG&E. It is apparent that the Dixie Fire is only near CPZs with a risk of 11-20%.
 The likelihood of PG&E carrying out its EVM program this year in the Dixie Fire region is very low.

-California droughts have been more intense and lasting longer with each period.
-There is not much leeway for wagering between what provides the most risk.
+In recent years, California droughts have been more intense and lasting longer with each period.
+However, there is not much leeway for wagering between what provides the most risk.
 In this case, access to information and the speed of these operations needs to match its scale.

-In places like California where wildfires are especially frequent and devastating, any decrease in the number of wildfires in the area could prevent the destruction of crucial ecosystems and infrastructure, and save such companies billions of dollars in lawsuits.
+In conclusion, in California where wildfires are especially frequent and devastating, any decrease of cases could prevent the destruction of crucial ecosystems and infrastructure.
+Furthermore, it could also save such companies with billions of dollars in lawsuits.
 The hurdles of scalability and the operations to initiate an inspection need improved management foresight.
 Satellite analysis is a feasible, proactive approach and presents accelerated results for vegetation management.
 To see more on how our solutions can help prevent such disasters, check out our website at spacept.com.

 This case study was originally published on TechCrunch.